 Did it change the “emotional temperature” in the room?

 Pray tell!
 I so look forward to hearing your stories – they help me rescue relationships all over the world.

 Cheers – to less talk and more love!

-To talk to Phil about your relationship, call today, or fill out the contact form and click Send.Please share this post!
+To talk to Phil about your relationship, or individual counseling, call today, or fill out the contact form and click Send.Please share this post!